kebaren/own/README.md

-# own
-a toy text editor to study python program language!
+It's a toy project to practice python.